thi-m-duong/NCSU-Business-Analytics-Projects/README.md

-# NCSU-Data-Analytics-Projects
+# NCSU-Business-Analytics-Projects
-A collection of all my junior and senior data analytics projects at North Carolina State University.
+A collection of all my team and individual projects in business analytics (honored session) class BUS 443H at North Carolina State University.